NativeScript/nativescript-angular-guide/src/chapters/chapter0.md

 The latest version of Angular, [Angular 2](https://angular.io/), makes it possible to use Angular outside of a web browser, and developers at [Telerik](http://www.telerik.com/) (the company that created and maintains NativeScript) [have been working closely with developers at Google](https://docs.google.com/document/d/1J6fZcVbVa6uONVCJIox2A3Jn5TWgspLufmryfA1OXGk/edit#heading=h.trgonlvb0z3j) to make Angular 2 in NativeScript a reality.

-The result is a framework that allows you to build native apps using the same framework—and in some cases the same code—that you use to build Angular 2 web apps.
+The result is a framework that allows you to build native apps using the same framework—and in some cases the same code—that you use to build Angular 2 web apps, with the performance you’d expect from native code.
 Let’s look at how it all works by building an app.

 > **WARNING #1**: Although NativeScript itself is a production-ready framework that drives [many apps in the app stores today](https://www.nativescript.org/showcases), NativeScript’s Angular integration is still in an alpha stage.
 If you run into issues when using the Angular integration, please report them on https://github.com/NativeScript/nativescript-angular.
 If you’re looking for a guide on using the production-ready flavor of NativeScript head to the [official Getting Started Guide](http://docs.nativescript.org/start/getting-started).